-- Parts of the country, like Melbourne in particular, are susceptible to localized flash flooding.
-When a huge thunderstorm hits and vast volumes of water bucket down in a short period of time, your home’s drainage system struggles to keep up and water can gush inside, leading to smelly, wet carpet and lots of home water damage throughout your property.
+- Parts of the country, like Melbourne in particular, are susceptible to localised flash flooding.
+When a huge storm hits and vast volumes of water bucket down in a short period of time, your home’s drainage system and gutters can struggle to keep up and water can gush inside, leading to smelly, wet carpet and lots of home water damage throughout your property.
 Unless you do something about it, of course.

 What to do when home water damage strikes

 The first thing to do is move all the furniture and household items out of the affected area.
 The next thing is to remove any standing water as this is a big problem.
-Water that is allowed to pool inside your home will soak up into your walls and damage your subflooring.
+Water that is allowed to pool inside your home will cause structural damage soaking up into your walls and damaging your subflooring.
 It can also spawn harmful bacteria.
 Floodwater can contain disease-causing microbes, so it’s important to get it out of your home as quickly and safely as possible.